awslabs/multi-az-workshop/content/lab-3/index.en.md

 ![ride-operation-canary-high-latency](/static/ride-operation-canary-high-latency.png)

 The canary perspective tells us 2 things.
 First, we can see that the impact is still affecting all customers that access the application through the ALB's regional DNS record.
-This is to be expected, 33% of the requests using the *`Round robin`* load balancing algorithm are going to land on the ALB node in the impacted AZ.
-Second, we can see that only the per-zone canary tests are only seeing impact in the AZ where we have injected the failure.
+This is to be expected, 33% of the requests using the *`Round robin`* load balancing algorithm are going to land on the ALB node in the impacted AZ and be sent to targets in that same AZ.
+Second, we can see that the per-zone canary tests are only seeing impact in the AZ where we have injected the failure.
 This means that our AZI implementation was successful in preventing failure from cascading from one AZ to the others.
 Our alarms validate these observations.

 ![ride-operation-canary-high-latency-alarms](/static/ride-operation-canary-high-latency-alarms.png)